MarcLafon/MarcLafon.github.io/_posts/2021-06-08-double-descent-2.md

 recent works such as Gissin et al. (2019)<d-cite key="gissin2019implicit"></d-cite> have been studying the learning dynamics in more complex settings.

-The [next blog post]({% post_url 2021-06-15-double-descent-3 %}) explores the link between inductive biases (including gradient descent) and the double descent phenomenon.
+In the [next blog post]({% post_url 2021-06-15-double-descent-3 %}) we will explore two simple models for wich we can analyticaly prove the double descent phenomenon.